Heat spoil Doncic’s 21st birthday, top Mavericks 126-118

+MIAMI (AP)Luka Doncic turned 21 on Friday, and the Miami Heat were determined not to give him and the Dallas Mavericks a gift-wrapped victory.

+So after wasting another lead, the Heat found a way to rally.

-MIAMI (AP) — Jimmy Butler scored 26 points, Duncan Robinson added 24 and the Miami Heat scored the first 13 points of the fourth quarter to spark a 126-118 win over the Dallas Mavericks and spoil Luka Doncic’s 21st birthday on Friday night.
+Jimmy Butler scored 26 points, Duncan Robinson added 24 and the Heat scored the first 13 points of the fourth quarter to spark a 126-118 win over the Mavericks.

+”Overall, we just needed to gut something out together, collectively against a really good team,” Heat coach Erik Spoelstra said.

 Goran Dragic and Kendrick Nunn each had 16 points for Miami.
 Bam Adebayo added 14 points and 11 rebounds for the Heat, who won for just the third time in their last 10 games.

 Seth Curry had a career-high 37 points for Dallas, shooting 13 for 15 from the field and 8 for 9 from 3-point range.
-Kristaps Porzingis scored 24 points and grabbed 13 rebounds, and Doncic shook off a 2-for-9 start from the floor to finish with 23 points and 10 assists.
+Kristaps Porzingis scored 24 points and grabbed 13 rebounds, and Doncic – playing with an aching thumb – shook off a 2-for-9 start from the floor to finish with 23 points and 10 assists.

+”I couldn’t catch the ball,” Doncic said. ”I didn’t know how important the thumb was to hold the ball.
+It was tough. … I wasn’t myself today.
+Just have to learn from that and move on.”

 Kelly Olynyk finished with 13 points, seven rebounds and nine assists for the Heat, with six of those assists coming in a five-minute span of the final quarter when Miami – which wasted a lead in the third – rallied.